savetheclocktower/fluorescence/README.markdown

 Here's what we just did:

   * We defined a rule named `module`.
 That rule will search for text according to the regular expression specified by `pattern`.
 It will then replace that text with `replacement`, substituting `#{1}` with capture #1, `#{2}` with capture #2, et cetera.
 In the replacement string, `#{0}` refers to the name of the rule (`module`, in this case).
   * We defined another rule named `keyword`.
-This rule does not have a replacement, only a pattern, so Fluorescence will use the default pattern: placing the entire match inside a `span` tag with a class name equal to the name of the rule.
+This rule does not have a replacement, only a pattern, so Fluorescence will use the default replacement: placing the entire match inside a `span` tag with a class name equal to the name of the rule.
 In this case: `<span class='keyword'>end</span>`.

 ### Write some CSS for the syntax